 In December 2020, in its enactment of the Consolidated Appropriations Act, Congress enacted the No Surprises Act.
-This law, which takes effect January 1, 2022, bars an out-of-network providers from billing patients in excess of the in-network cost sharing for services furnished with respect to a visit at certain in-network health care facilities.
+This law, which took effect January 1, 2022, bars an out-of-network providers from billing patients in excess of the in-network cost sharing for services furnished with respect to a visit at certain in-network health care facilities.
 The law establishes an independent dispute resolution process between the provider and the payer to determine the appropriate payment rate to the provider.
 As written, the No Surprises Act may apply to laboratory tests furnished by an independent laboratory with respect to a hospital visit.
 The law establishes a notice and consent exception that generally does not apply to laboratory tests, although it allows HHS to apply this exception to certain advanced tests.
-Additional information on the applicability of the No Surprises Act, any applicability of the notice and consent exception to advanced tests, and the rules governing the independent dispute resolution process may be determined in rulemaking and subregulatory guidance from HHS, the Department of Labor, and the Department of the Treasury in 2021.
+Regulations and subregulatory guidance were issued by HHS, the Department of Labor, and the Department of the Treasury in 2021, with the first set of regulations was issued as an Interim Final Rule on July 1, 2021, and the second set issued as an Interim Final Rule on September 30, 2021.
+These regulations and subregulatory guidance have provided additional information on the applicability of the No Surprises Act, the rules governing the independent dispute resolution process, and specific provider requirements (including the obligation to furnish a "good faith estimates" of "expected charges" to uninsured or self-pay patients), as well as areas of temporary enforcement discretion.